-Our DefCamp community dedicated area for activities and competitions is the Hacking Village.
-Since 2021 we are hybrid and we work with CyberEDU, a cyber-range as a service platform to manage hacking competitions, capture the flag competitions and tournaments.
+Our DefCamp community dedicated environment for activities and competitions is the Hacking Village.
+Since 2021 we turned hybrid and we work with CyberEDU, a cyber-range as a service platform to manage hacking competitions, capture the flag competitions and tournaments.

-We have a short wishlist of competitions we would love to host for the DefCamp Community.
+We have a short wishlist of competitions we would love to host for the DefCamp conference.

 If you believe that you can support us to make any of those challenges happen, drop us a line.